p2panda/handbook/website/docs/tutorials/fishy.md

 Of course, this query won't return any results because we didn't create any `cafes` or `icecreams` documents yet.
 So let's publish some!

-Using the form below you should be able to publish a cafe documents to your local node.
-Take the schema id which fishy output after you created your `cafes` schema earlier (eg `cafes_002092aa71ef4d4b52bd082c15b208d4c1aa7134181beb0e5f75542f794717d10617`) and assign it to the `schemaId` value in the code below.
+Using the form below you can publish a cafe documents to your local node.
+Take the schema id which fishy output after you created your `cafes` schema earlier (eg `cafes_002092aa71ef4d4b52bd082c15b208d4c1aa7134181beb0e5f75542f794717d10617`) and assign it to the `schemaId` value in the code editor below.
 Then try clicking `Create`.
-It should publish a cafe document to your local!!
+It should publish a cafe document to your local node!!

 :::info